peterb12/A-Tour-Of-Haskell/Week3.md

 ```

 So, if "amount" is 0, then we just return the empty list - we do NOT keep recursing.
 This is called the "base case", and all well-written recursive code has a base case.
 Because comparing things to 0 is so easy to remember, it's a very common pattern for recursive code to count _down_ from the number the user gave, rather than up to the number the user gave.

+If "amount" is NOT 0, we will add "monkey" to a list, and call someMonkeys again - this time with "amount" being one less than it was.
+Eventually, after we have recursed through the function some number of times, "amount" will be equal to zero and the function will go to the base case.

 Let's rewrite `someMonkeys` in pattern-matching form.